 Jobs in the industry range from manufacturing operators, highly skilled moulders or patternmakers, quality technicians metallurgists, methods engineers, mechanical and production engineers, as well as supervisors, managers and research scientists.
 There is also demand for skills in sales and marketing.

 Joining the industry at 16 – you can join the castings industry straight from school.
 Apprenticeships are available in many areas of the country and you get paid while you are training.
-You will gain NVQ level 2 qualifications as part of your apprenticeship.

 There are jobs that involve making sand moulds for casting, melting and pouring metal using highly automated equipment, laboratory work, designing castings using computers and finishing castings.